DexterCosmos/Credit_Card_Analysis/README.md

    print(df)
    ```

-   - Separating the country from the city column and creating a new column to enhance data structure and clarity
+- Separating the country from the city column
    ```python
    df['Date'] = pd.to_datetime(df['Date'])